iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 ## Get data file

-To include a data file into your data science environment you need to copy the file in on of the repository directories.
-We create a special directory `data` for the data files and download 40MB source data file into this directory.
+To include a data file into your data science environment, you need to copy the file into one of the repository directories.
+We create a special directory `data` for the data files and download a 40MB data archive into this directory.

 ```dvc
     $ mkdir data